Royal Navy tracks Russian spy ship in English Channel as Putin warned: ‘We see you’

 The prime minister visited Ukraine for the first time since entering No 10 just days before Donald Trump returned to the White House, potentially signalling a shift in US support for Ukraine’s war effort in favour of a push for a peace deal.

-Responding to the defence secretary’s statement, his opposite number James Cartlidge said the Conservative party stood “shoulder to shoulder” with Labour over their approach, welcoming the government’s openness over how it was tackling the Russian naval threat.
+Responding to the defence secretary’s statement, his opposite number James Cartlidge said the Conservative Party stood “shoulder to shoulder” with Labour over its approach, welcoming the government’s openness over how it was tackling the Russian naval threat.

 Join our commenting forum